karink520/git-and-github-intro/git_workshop.md

     If you have more than one file you've changed (usually you do!) just use a  `git add` command on each separate file.
 Once you're done, you can use `git status` again to double check that you successfully staged the updated file(s).

     c.
 Do the commit.
 This is making a checkpoint that you can roll back to in the future.
-Since you staged all the files that you changed, this commit will include all the most recent changes in your files.
+Since you (hopefully!) staged all the files that you changed, this commit will include all the most recent changes in your files.
 You will attach a descriptive message to the commit, which will help create a nice record of your work.
     Type:

     `git commit -m "Made my readme better, hooray!"`